Published: 17 Mar 2020

 With the agile and DevOps practices on the go, there is a need for faster releases and quality products.
 Test automation using test automation frameworks has many advantages such as faster defect detection, reusable test scripts and minimum intervention by humans while running the test scripts.

-However, for enterprises to take the complete advantage of these automation frameworks, they should consider leveraging independent next-gen software testing services providers who have already developed fully functional test automation frameworks that needs a simple plug and play to ensure faster and continuous releases.
+However, for enterprises to take complete advantage of these automation frameworks, they should consider leveraging independent next-gen software testing services providers who have already developed fully functional test automation frameworks that needs a simple plug and play to ensure faster and continuous releases.

 1. What is Integration Testing and How to perform Integration Testing